 All families participating in financial aid are required to file and complete an application through SSS and submit tax declarations each year.
 Financial aid is not guaranteed from one year to the next.
 Unless there has been a significant change in a family’s finances or the Board-approved financial aid budget, Masters strives to maintain the level of financial aid based on demonstrated need until a child graduates.

 It is the School’s expectation that families paying full tuition will continue to do so unless they can demonstrate a significant change in their circumstances.
 New applications for financial aid for returning families will be considered by the Financial Aid Committee.
 However, the Committee cannot guarantee that an offer will be made.

 Please notify Laura Sexton in our financial aid office at firstname.lastname@example.org if you plan to apply.
 The application for returning families is due December 15.
 If all application materials are received on time, you will be notified of the financial aid committee’s decision with your re-enrollment contract.

 Families may request a second review of their financial aid offer by initiating an appeal process.
-The written request must be submitted to the director of enrollment management, providing additional detailed information or changes that have transpired since the initial evaluation.
+The written request must be submitted to Financial Aid Officer Laura Sexton at email@example.com and should provide additional detailed information or changes that have transpired since the initial evaluation.